Bone-Project/BoneOS/docs/Configuration/Configuration.md

 You can configure BoneOS in many ways, before you run it:

- - Changing the compiler
+ - Compiler
- - Changing the architecture
+ - Architecture
- - Changing the platform
+ - Platform
- - Changing the total memory to be used by the OS
+ - RAM
- - Changing the assembler
+ - Assembler
- - Changing the linker
+ - Linker